overturetool/vdm-vscode/README.md

 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/translation.gif" width="700">

-### Debugging Using the Extension
-To use the debugger, open the file that you want to debug, this will launch the server.
-With the server running you can launch the debugger, by default the debugger will launch the VDMJ interpreter from where you can debug specifications.
-When debugging VDM projects the extensions launches a VDMJ terminal.
-To execute a specification the VDMJ format must be used, an explanation of this can be found [here](https://github.com/nickbattle/vdmj/tree/master/LSP).

 ## Installing the Extension
-There are several different ways to install the extensions, some of these are listed below
+There are several different ways to install the extension, some of these are listed below.

 ### Marketplace
-Eventually the extensions will be published on the marketplace, but this is not the case yet.
+Eventually the extension will be published on the marketplace, but this is not the case yet.

 ### Install From VSIX
-In the extension folders you will find VSIX files containing packaged versions of the extensions (Note that the VSIX files are not always up-to-date with the latest commit).
-In VS Code under "Extensions -> Views and More actions... -> Install from VSIX" you can select the extension VSIX file, which will install the extension.
+In VS Code under "Extensions -> Views and More actions... -> Install from VSIX" locate the .vsix file in the VDM-VSCode extension folder (Note that the file is not always up-to-date with the latest commit), choose the file and click install.
+This will install the extension or update it if an older version is already present.

-### Cloning Git Repository
+### Install by copying folder
-To install the extensions by cloning the git repo you must
+To install the extension by copying its folder you must:

-1. Run the following bash commands in the VDM extension folder: `npm install & npm run compile`. (*It is important that this performed **before** the following steps, such that all the necessary files are available in the extension folder*)
+1. Run the following bash commands in the VDM-VSCode extension folder: `npm install & npm run compile`. (*It is important that this performed **before** the following steps, such that all the necessary files are available in the extension folder*)
-1. Navigate to the VS Code extensions folder into: ...\Microsoft VS Code\resources\app\extensions.
+1. Navigate to the VS Code extensions folder: ...\Microsoft VS Code\resources\app\extensions.
-1. Copy the VDM extension folder (i.e. 'vdm-vscode') into the VS Code extensions folder.
+1. Copy the VDM-VSCode extension folder (i.e. 'vdm-vscode') into the VS Code extensions folder.

-## VS Code Settings
+## Settings
 This extension contributes the following settings:
 * `vdm-vscode.JVMArguments`: Arguments for the JVM that is executing the server (e.g. -Xmx2g).
 * `vdm-vscode.annotationPaths`: Comma separated list of folders and/or jar file paths for annotations that should be used with the language server.
-* `vdm-vscode.highPrecision`: Use high precision server, that use more memory for variables ("on" or "off").
+* `vdm-vscode.highPrecision`: Use high precision server that use more memory for variables ("on" or "off").
 * `vdm-vscode.debug.activateServerLog`: Log server actions ("on" or "off").
 * `vdm-vscode.debug.experimentalServer`: Use an experimental/external server ("on" or "off").
 If "on" the client will not launch a server but instead connect to one that is running in another process.
 E.g. executing the VDMJ server in a debugger.
 * `vdm-vscode.debug.lspPort`: Port used for the LSP/SLSP connection when `experimentalServer` is "on".